INC

 • Become the Go-To Expert: Customers, from homeowners to small developers, will be looking for tradespeople who understand the new landscape.
 Being "FHS-ready" becomes a key differentiator that will help build trust and win business.
 You can guide customers through the complexities, helping them make smart, future-proof decisions.

 • Upsell on Value, Not Just Price: The conversation can shift from quoting the cheapest job to providing the best long-term value.
-A higher-spec, FHS-compliant home means the potential for lower energy bills when compared to a like-for-like home built to older standards.
-You can sell the benefits of a shorter payback period on their investment and a more comfortable living environment.
+Higher‑performing homes have the potential for lower energy bills and greater comfort compared with older standards, helping customers see the benefit beyond upfront cost.

 • Secure a First-Mover Advantage: The skills gap is real.
 Many in the trade will wait until the last minute to adapt, creating a surge in demand for qualified installers.
 By upskilling now in areas like heat pump installation, airtightness, and ventilation, you place yourself at the front of the queue for the best projects.